slaclab/conda-pack-docs/docs/index.md

 ## Using the environment

 A published environment will be available as a file attached to a release.
-Following download, the environment may be untarre then unpacked:
+Following download, the environment may be untarred then unpacked:

 ```
 $ mkdir my_environment